johnontop/powcms/README.md

 - It is responsive with Bootstrap framework and jQuery.
 - Built in PHP support for creating and editing of the web pages.
 - HTML editor TinyMCE is used for editing your local HTML files.
+- Automatic building of side menus with the function System Update.
 - Support for portable MySQL or SQLite for more advanced functions.
 - Backup of saved Pages into SQLite database.
+- Built in ZIP functionality of folder trees.
+Ready to mail.
+- Ready made layout snippets to insert into text area.
+- Export page to Microsoft Word with a click.
 - Easy to customize with your page Title and Logos - Make a Theme.
 - Translations of UI in only a few files.